willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

 Call mailCheck using Employee reference--
 Within mailCheck of Salary class ailing check to John Adams with salary 2400.

-Abstract Methods:
+**Abstract Methods:**<br />
-If you want a class to contain a particular method but you want the actual implementation of that method to be determined by child classes, you can declare the method in the parent class as abstract. abstract keyword is used to declare the method as abstract.
+If you want a class to contain a particular method but you want the actual implementation of that method to be determined by child classes, you can declare the method in the parent class as abstract.<br />
+abstract keyword is used to declare the method as abstract.<br />
-You have to place the abstract keyword before the method name in the method declaration.
+You have to place the abstract keyword before the method name in the method declaration.<br />
-An abstract method contains a method signature, but no method body.
+An abstract method contains a method signature, but no method body.<br />
 Instead of curly braces an abstract method will have a semoi colon ( ; ) at the end.
-Below given is an example of the abstract method. public abstract class Employee
+Below given is an example of the abstract method.<br />

+public abstract class Employee
 {
    private String name;